 About our Facilities

-The Carnaghi Arts Building (CAB) accommodates studio space for several departments in the College of Visual Arts, Theatre & Dance, including the Department of Art, the Department of Interior Design, and the School of Theatre.
+The Carnaghi Arts Building (CAB) accommodates studio space for several departments in the College of Fine Arts, including the Department of Art, the Department of Interior Design, and the School of Theatre.
 This 114,000+ square foot space provides a unique and collaborative learning environment for students in all art disciplines.

-The Facility For Arts Research (FAR) is a venture of the Florida State University College of Visual Arts, Theatre & Dance, offering space and specialized equipment for spatial audio, electronics and digital fabrication, including the Small Craft Advisory Press, to researchers, faculty and students as part of a rigorous interdisciplinary investigation into art making
+The Facility For Arts Research (FAR) is a venture of the Florida State University College of Fine Arts, offering space and specialized equipment for spatial audio, electronics and digital fabrication, including the Small Craft Advisory Press, to researchers, faculty and students as part of a rigorous interdisciplinary investigation into art making

 Overview of all facilities